-- a) Any read or write of PORTB (except with the MOVFF (ANY), PORTB instruction).
-This will end the mismatch condition. - b) Clear flag bit RBIF.
+- Any read or write of PORTB (except with the MOVFF (ANY), PORTB instruction).
+This will end the mismatch condition.

+- b) 1 Tcy.

+- c) Clear flag bit, RBIF.

-A mismatch condition will continue to set flag bit RBIF.
-Reading PORTB will end the mismatch condition and allow flag bit RBIF to be cleared.
+A mismatch condition will continue to set flag bit, RBIF.
+Reading PORTB and waiting 1 Tcy will end the mismatch condition and allow flag bit, RBIF, to be cleared.